 A man showed up in a sports jacket.
 He lit a cigarette next to me.“Sorry, I’m late.
 What happened?”

 “Manfred’s casket fell in the grave,” I said.
 “Now the cousin and the priest are arguing.”

 “My mother was cremated,” the man said.
 “I bet she could feel herself burning to ashes.”

 “Are you related?”
 I asked.

 “I was his agent.”

-The agent peeked over the grave for a look at his body.
+“Yes,” he said.
+The agent peeked over the grave to look at the casket.

 “Thank you,” I said.

 “We were sort of acquainted, but he left an impact.”